-Tyler Gardner is a Mellon Fellow in Religion and a PhD candidate in the English Department at the University of Notre Dame.
-He has taught classes in the Writing Program and English Department, as well as led discussion sections for American Studies.
+Tyler Gardner is a PhD candidate in the English Department and Mellon Fellow in Religion and at the University of Notre Dame.
+He currently works in Notre Dame’s Writing Center and has taught classes in the Writing Program and English Department, as well as lead discussion sections for American Studies.
 The former managing editor of Religion & Literature, he continues to serve the journal as an assistant book review editor.
 His dissertation examines the various realities informing American literature in the nineteenth century.

 Recent Scholarly Activity

 “Introduction: Possibilities Beyond Critique” (with Sandra Gustafson).
 In “Religion, Literature, and The Limits of Critique: A Forum,” edited by Tyler Gardner and Sandra M. Gustafson.
-Religion and Literature (Forthcoming).
+Religion and Literature (published Fall 2017).

-Co-Editor, “Religion, Literature, and The Limits of Critique: A Forum,” Religion and Literature (Forthcoming).
+Co-Editor, “Religion, Literature, and The Limits of Critique: A Forum,” Religion and Literature (published Fall 2017).

 “Rejecting Religious Categorization on a Cosmic Scale: Marilynne Robinson as Neither Religious nor Secular.”
-Secularisms: Annual MSH Conference.
-Utah Valley University, April 8-9 2016.
+Secularisms: MSH Conference.
+Utah Valley University, 8-9 April 2016.

 “Transcendent Trajectories in American Literature.”
-English Department Graduate Research Symposium.
-University of Notre Dame, March 3-4 2016.
+English Graduate Research Symposium.
+University of Notre Dame, 3-4 March 2016.